MichaelLacock/Wordle_for_CLUE/README.md

 Disclaimer:

 This recreation of software is under fair-use and is not intended to compete or replace the original software in any way.
 This was only intended as a fun project to see if I could recreate something awesome, that is all.

+Also, the “lib” folder in this project contains library files that I did not make.
+The libraries were made mostly by Adafruit and the keyboard driver by arturo182.

 WORDLE for CLUE made by Michael Lacock, 2022